 Developmental Services Worker graduates specialize in supporting people with developmental and intellectual disabilities of all ages, in all aspects of life in their communities.
 Courses focus on community involvement, interpersonal and counseling skills, teaching positive behavioural supports and life skills, mental health intervention and pharmacology.

 - Work Integrated learning offered through engagement with community agencies through activities and coursework.

-- Newly revised curriculum includes community capacity building and entrepreneurial studies.
+- Curriculum that includes community capacity building and entrepreneurial studies.